S-7mza/project-predictive-template/communication/COMM_04_ETL_DESIGN.md

 **From:** Tech Manager
 **To:** ETL/data engineers; BI lead; platform/DevOps
-**Subject:** `[Dashboard Project] ETL / Pipeline Design – hold the date`
+**Subject:** `[Predictive Analysis Project] ETL / Feature Pipeline Design – hold the date`

 Hi all,

-We are scheduling an **ETL / Pipeline Design workshop** for the **Dashboard Project** to translate the agreed data model into concrete data flows.
+We are scheduling an **ETL / Feature Pipeline Design workshop** for the **Predictive Analysis / ML Project** to translate the agreed data and feature model into concrete data and feature flows.

 **Objective:**
-- Define the **pipelines, schedules, and orchestration** required to support the dashboard with the right SLAs and data quality.
+- Define the **pipelines, schedules, and orchestration** required to support the predictive model (and any consuming UIs/dashboards) with the right SLAs and data quality.

 **Proposed slot:** Week X, Day Y – 90–120 minutes
 **Participants:** ETL/data engineers, BI lead, platform/DevOps, Tech Manager, Security (as needed)